 “After the stress response, your body returns to an equilibrium,” Lynn says.
 “However, if you continue to stress your body over and over again, instead of returning to the same set point, it adjusts its internal set points and moves higher.”

 Come in to Black Line Studio and get that tattoo you’ve been dreaming about.
-Clearly, your body will love you for it!
+Be you an office manager, doctor, teacher or a roofer, clearly, your body will love you for it!

 Sources: Lynn, C. D., Dominguez, J. T. and Decaro, J. A. (2016), Tattooing to “Toughen up”: Tattoo experience and secretory immunoglobulin A. Am.
 J. Hum.
 Biol.. doi: 10.1002/ajhb.22847, http://uanews.ua.edu/2016/03/want-to-avoid-a-cold-try-a-tattoo-or-twenty-says-ua-researcher/